jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 #### Creating wercker.yml

-Create a file wercker.yml on your local machine in the directory containing your static website.
+Create a file, wercker.yml, on your local machine in the directory containing your static website.
 One option is to create the file at the command line with the command `touch wercker.yml`.
 Add the following contents to the file.

 ```bash
 box: debian